samadams8/matlab-template/.github/pull_request_template.md

 # Summary
-*Please summarize the changes included in this pull request, together with any relevant motivation and context.*
+*Please summarize the changes included in this pull request, together with any relevant motivation, context.*

 # Changes
 *List changes included in this pull request in the relevant sections below.
 Delete any unused sections.*
-*To support automatic issue management, include the issue numbers of any .*

 ### Major changes
 - List any backward incompatible changes introduced to the public API.